 Yes, a few people have managed to build a successful online business using nothing but free hosting and other free resources.
 They’re the exception.
 If you want the best chance at succeeding with your online business, you need to spend a bit of money.
 Just be careful about it.

 My first recommendation is to pay for hosting and your own domain name.
 The trouble with free sites is that someone else owns the space and can delete all your work at will.
 That’s not going to help your business very much, and it’s not a risk worth taking.
-Host Gator is a great place to host your websites, reliable and very affordable.
+A2 Hosting is a great place to host your websites, reliable and very affordable.

 2. You don’t know your target audience.

 So you decided to start a website on an interest of yours, but you really don’t know how to find people interested in what you have to offer.
 You know they’re out there, now how do you get them to your site?

 The simplest way to do this is to start researching your competition.
 Figure out who’s selling to your target audience successfully and figure out what they’re doing that you need to do.
 They don’t have to be exact competition, and may even be somewhat complementary to what you’re doing.

 If you’re selling dog training videos, for example, you can look at other websites selling products related to dogs.
 You should also look at forums about dogs and seeing what kinds of questions people are asking when they’re having trouble training their dogs.
 Those people are your exact target audience, after all, and you need to know what questions they’re asking if you’re going to attract them.

 Don’t ever assume that everyone is a potential customer, no matter how broad the appeal of your product.
 Even grocery stores consider their target markets, and we all need food!
 But they know that some people do more of the grocery shopping than others and that they shop in a certain way.
 Knowing your target audience like that is a huge help.

 3. Spelling and grammar mistakes are all over your site.